 “So at the heart of this collaboration lies that third party, which has to be someone who has access to the market, but even more so has deep cultural understanding.”

 Lahad admits that the stripped-down solution that SupPlant’s offering to smallholders can’t have the same impact as putting a full cloud-connected irrigation system on each and every farm (even if it was financially and technologically viable to do so.)
-But what’s more important is getting results for smallholders as quickly, efficiently, and sustainably as possible.
+But what’s more important is getting results for smallholders as quickly, efficiently, and sustainably as possible – and at an affordable price.
+The partners believe they can scale their solution to a point where it would cost farmers the equivalent of $15 per year.

 “I have to be honest – it’s not as good as putting an autonomous system in place for every Indian farmer.
 But [with the hub-and-spoke approach] we’ve already seen dramatic results; up to 40% increases in yield, even without that sophistication,” Lahad says.